Also in the Direct Debit Resource Centre:

 – Refuse to settle the request

-- Settle part of the request (for example by deducting an administration fee for returning the funds)
+– Settle part of the request (eg by deducting an admin fee)

 – Settle the whole amount.

 Paying banks are not permitted to raise an indemnity claim if an identical Refund Request has previously been refused by the Service User.
 In this instance the Service User should raise the issue with their sponsor bank.

 The Service User must not settle an indemnity claim by remitting directly to the payer.
 This is because the paying bank will settle an indemnity with the payer and the Service User will still be liable to pay the paying bank – thereby paying twice.

 - The payer contacts their bank and asks for a full and immediate refund

 - The bank considers the request and if the indemnity fulfils one of the criteria for a valid claim, they will refund directly to the payer.

 - The bank will then raise an indemnity against the Service User.